 The NAV of the Income Plus Fund's share classes is determined on a daily basis.
 Units can be issued and redeemed on any business day at that day's unit value.
 All earnings, expenses, and gains and losses of the Income Plus Fund are reflected in the calculation of the daily unit value.
 Although it is intended to permit daily withdrawals, some of the assets of the Income Plus Fund, especially investment contracts, may require an adjustment in the value of the investment if a withdrawal is made.
 In any event, the withdrawal may be deferred over such period of time, not to exceed one year, as may be deemed necessary for fair and orderly management of the Income Plus Fund.

-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 11 - SUBSEQUENT EVENTS

-The Plan has evaluated subsequent events through June 25, 2014, which is the date that the financial statements were approved and available to be issued, for events requiring recording or disclosure in the Plan's financial statements.
+The Plan has evaluated subsequent events through the date of the filing, for events requiring recording or disclosure in the Plan's financial statements.